nurachmen/Predict_Sales_and_Price-/README.md

-# Predict Sales and Price
+# Predictions Sales and Prices
-Predict Sales, Price and Data  visualization from Summer Product at E-commerce Wish
+Predictions Sales, Prices and Data  visualization from Summer Product at E-commerce Wish

 This data is data from e-commerce wish for summer product sales where data is taken in August 2020